queryluke/masseffect-5e-data/data/tool-profs/thieves-tools.md

 ---
-id: thieves_tools
 name: "Thieves' tools"
-type: null
-cost: 3000
 ---

 Thieves' tools are used to _manually_ disarm traps, breach security doors, and open locked containers.
 Criminals prefer thieves' tools over hacking tools because they're cheaper and more reliable.
 For most, trying to outsmart a security VI can be near impossible, but snipping a few wires is easy if you know the right ones to cut.
 Proficiency with the tools also grants you a general knowledge of traps, security systems, and locks.

-__Components__.
-A cordless screwdriver, a set of common security panel slicers, a 1m long endoscope, a spray can of liquid nitrogen, and a pair of pliers with wire-cutter insets.

 __History__.
 Your knowledge of security systems grants you insight when answering questions about locations that are renowned for their security.